Holbiwan/holbertonschool-web_front_end/developer_tools/README.md

-## Developer Tools Guide 🛠
+## Developer Tools 🛠

 Developer Tools are built-in features in modern web browsers that allow developers to inspect and debug web pages, modify CSS and HTML in real-time, analyze page performance, and much more.
-This repository contains a comprehensive guide on how to utilize Developer Tools effectively in a browser.
+This repository contains some tasks on how to utilize Developer Tools effectively in a browser.

 ![Home](https://zupimages.net/up/24/15/w9zd.png)